anhktrinh/PHYS102-lab-manuals/README.md

 Unless I need to perform small changes to both documents, I usually work on the TA Lab manual first.
-Once I've completed the necessary changes, I will copy-paste the entire TA lab mnaual latex code into the another tex file (and folder) to create the student lab manual, and remove manually the tcolorbox sections.
+Once I've completed the necessary changes, I will copy-paste the entire TA lab mnaual latex code into another tex file (and folder) to create the student lab manual, and remove manually the tcolorbox sections.